kosli-dev/cli/docs.kosli.com/content/guides/github_actions_and_k8s/report_deployment.md

 The missing piece is figuring out how your artifact ended up in the environment, and that's why, when our workflow deploys to an environment, we report the deployment to that environment to Kosli.

-We'll extend the workflow from previos section with two steps, to add the reporting at the end the `deploy` job:
+We'll extend the workflow from previous section with two steps, to add the reporting at the end the `deploy` job:

 ```
     - name: Download Kosli cli client